Now Viewing: xenogears

 The game is notable for its immensely complicated plot and loads of Gnostic symbolism, although the Perfect Works companion piece clarifies some aspects of the plot and backstory.
+The game was also influenced by the works of various psychologists and philosophers, such as Sigmund Freud, Carl Jung, and Friedrich Nietzche.
 The game also ran into behind the scenes budget problems resulting in the game's second disc telling a lot of its story through the characters narrating.
 The game's combat is split into on foot battles and Gear battles.
 The latter required the player to manage the Gear's fuel properly.
 The game featured some voice acted anime cut scenes which were animated by some of the animators who worked on Neon Genesis Evangelion, which is also a likely influence on the game's style and tone.

 Xenogears was originally intended to be Final Fantasy VII, but the producers felt that the game's storyline was too dark for a Final Fantasy game so it was made into its own work and would've been the start of the 'Xeno' franchise.
+The game was meant to be Episode V of the 'Xeno' saga.
 Xenosaga was originally intended to be a prequel to Xenogears, but the series notoriously ran into behind the scenes problems and many of the original ideas including the series' connection to Xenogears were discarded so the final product ended up being a spiritual successor to Xenogears.
 Xenoblade is also a spiritual successor to Xenogears and has no apparent connection other than title and sharing the same creator and similar themes.

 Other Wiki Information